secureworks/atomic-harness/README.md

 # Atomic Harness

-- NOTE: this is for linux and macos only at the moment.
+- **Good News**: The harness and runner now supports Windows and MacOS in addition to Linux!
+- **However**... to make good use of this tool, we need good criteria defined for Windows and MacOS atomic tests.
+Help out here: [atomic-validation-criteria](https://github.com/secureworks/atomic-validation-criteria)

 ## Overview